ssfsx17/sky-islands/readable.md

     10 feet.
 Every enemy who you move past in square-side contact receives an amount of Fire damage equal to 1/10th of your Magical Power, ignoring Magical Armor and Magical Evasion.
+      - Mapless: You gain 2 additional Maneuver from Move actions.
+You cause damage to one enemy per 2 Maneuver spent to target an enemy’s flank or rear.
   - **Fireaura** - You cause fire damage to all adjacent enemies during the status phase, as if it had been done by the Burning status.
 Add your Power Level to your Magical Armor.
+      - Mapless: Front Row of enemies.
   - **Fluidmotion** - You move through liquids as if it were normal ground.
 Maximum downwards jump distance is increased by 20 feet.
 You can move upwards through liquids, such as waterfalls, without using